Pay transparency for job postings

 Medical centers – With your partnership, your recruiter will assist in obtaining this information for you

-All UWHIRES job postings include a standard statement about benefits with links to more information relevant to the position.
+All job postings in the applicant tracking system include a standard statement about benefits with links to more information relevant to the position.

-The default pay range for classified staff job postings is provided as an hourly range for hourly paid positions and a monthly range for salaried positions.
+The default pay range for contract covered job postings is provided as an hourly range for hourly paid positions and a monthly range for salaried positions.
 For example:

 Summary of other compensation for classified staff job postings

 The “Other compensation” field should provide information on compensation that would be offered to the hired applicant in addition to their base pay.
-This may include overtime, premiums, differentials, recruitment incentives, standby pay, callback pay, and holiday premium.
+This must include overtime eligibility, but may also include premiums, differentials, recruitment incentives, standby pay, callback pay, and holiday premium, as applicable.
 For example:

 This position is overtime eligible.
 Shift differential: $1.00 per hour for evening shift.
 Certification pay: $1.25 per hour.